shateks/ibh-link-s7-python-app/README.md

 Entering of READ is faulty, if you want read action just do not specify any action.
 Actions for multi-bytes types can only be WRITE, for BOOL type can be: SETS or S, RESET or R, TOGGLE or T.
 * range of variation - is the range of allowed entries by user it refers mainly to QLineEdit.
 If not specified, maximal and minimal "interpretation of bytes" type will be used.
+Example: "range(-1.0,1.0)".

 ### DEBUG tab
 If in "config.ini" \[DBEUG\] console=True, then DEBUG tab will be shown.
 It is helpful in screen/widget debugging because